emildoychinov/Talus/README.md

 Talus is unique in many ways.
 Unlike other discord bots it can speak to you (well, sort off), solve mathematical expressions, beat you in a game of Tic Tac Toe and even help you with the moderation of your server!

-# Talus posseses commands for different needs.
+# Talus possesses commands for different needs.

    ## There is a mathematical parser
   It is a recursive descent parser which is shortly yet effectively and elegantly written.
 It can solve any PEMDAS equation you like.